open/close all folders

 - It seems that three old ladies were standing at a bus stop when along came a flasher and opened his raincoat.
 Well, the first old lady had a stroke.
 The second old lady had a stroke.
 The third old lady tried to have a stroke but her arms were too short.

-- Nanny Ogg from Discworld is a perfect example of this and arguably has some inspiration from the Wife of Bath.
+- Nanny Ogg from Discworld is a perfect example of this — even providing the page image! — and arguably has some inspiration from the Wife of Bath.
+Her favorite conversational topic is the "single entendre."

 - Topsy Lavish from Making Money is practically Nanny Ogg on crutches.